 There are many types of investors, each having different strategies and goals.
-For purposes of this article, their investment styles can be categorised into two distinct groups, active and passive.
+In this article, the investment styles on which we focus are active and passive.
 The article provides a breakdown of how active vs passive investing styles may differ in their application to investing.

 Are you Actively Investing?

-Investors who adopt this style as their philosophy, often choose to engage a fund manager recognised for their active style, to manage investments on their behalf.
+Investors adopting this investment style often choose to engage an ‘active’ fund manager to manage investments on their behalf.

 Some of the pros of active investing

-There are presumed advantages to adopting the active approach to investing.
+Advantages to adopting the active approach to investing vary for individual investors.

 Engaging an active fund manager as suggested above should help to mitigate some of this risk.
 As a bonus, engaging an active fund manager may give access to products that may not otherwise be available.